Tarsiciosh/EssentialFeed/README.md

 - add imageRequests (url, completions)
 - refactor loadedImageURLs to get the info from imageRequests
 - use the imageRequest in the completeImageLoading
-- and NSError in the completeImageLoadingWithError [feed image view loading indicator is visible while loading image]
+- and NSError in the completeImageLoadingWithError TS [feed image view loading indicator is visible while loading image]
 T) test_feedImageView_rendersImageLoadedFromURL
 - loadViewIfNeeded